tststs/atom-ternjs/README.md

 * The config view appears.
 * Hit "Save & Restart Server" to create/update the .tern-project file

+**Configure project doesn't support the plugins-section (yet).
+Please add plugins manually by editing the .tern-project file as shown below**.

 If configure project does not work for you
 * In your project root create a file named .tern-project.
 See docs @ http://ternjs.net/doc/manual.html#configuration.
 * Check path in loadEagerly